 Metallic fallback provides a direct connection from the CO to one subscriber under fault conditions.
-Service is provided to the first POTS subscriber on the affected system.
-At the RT, the system exits metallic fallback and attempts to synchronize if either the first POTS or the HDSL Tip to Ring pair is shorted for at least three seconds, and then released for at least three seconds.
+Service is provided to the subscriber assigned to the POTS line in the affected COLU.
+At the RT, the system exits metallic fallback and attempts to synchronize if either POTS or the HDSL Tip to Ring pair is shorted for at least 3 seconds, and then released for at least 3 seconds.
 Otherwise, the COLU checks for the presence of an RT every five minutes.
 If an RT is present, the system begins HDSL synchronization acquisition.

-Relays in the COLU and RT provide a path for SDT and metallic fallback operation.
+Relays in the COLU and RT under control of the PG-Plus PAU or PMU provide a path for SDT and metallic fallback operation.
 These relays are used to establish a circuit to POTS # 1 during fault conditions and to provide for drop testing of the selected subscriber line from the CO location.

-Product Overview 950-784-112-01, Revision 01
+Overview 950-770-112-03, Revision 03